fastrgv/AdaGate/README.md

 ## what is special about this project?

+The linux-build of AdaGate is among very few modern OpenGL games where a single pre-built executable can run on multiple Linux distros without 3rd party add-ons!
+There is only one proviso:  "aplay" must be present.

 For developers, this project can serve as a testbed for learning modern OpenGL and GLSL.

 It uses the Ada programming language and modern OpenGL methods, with textures, shaders and uniforms.
 Compiles and runs on Windows, GNU/Linux and Mac OSX systems.